General Economics and Theory

 Units: 4-0-8

-Uses the tools of macroeconomics to study various macroeconomic policy problems in depth.
-The problems range from economic growth in the long run to government finances in the intermediate run and economic stability in the short run.
-Many economic models used today are surveyed.
-Requires a 20-page paper on the economics of long-run economic growth.
+Uses the tools of macroeconomics to investigate various macroeconomic issues in depth.
+Topics range from economic growth and inequality in the long run to economic stability and financial crises in the short run.
+Surveys many economic models used today.
+Requires a substantial research paper on the economics of long-run economic growth.

 14.06 Advanced Macroeconomics